 Near the end of the preceding output there is a command you can use to SSH into your admin workstation.
 Enter that command now.
 For example:

 List the files on your admin workstation:

-In the output, you can see a GKE on-prem configuration file, your CA certificate file, and the JSON key files for your service accounts:
+In the output, you can see two cluster configuration files, your CA certificate file, and the JSON key files for your service accounts:

 fields are already populated with values that you provided in your